palsudhanshu/CreditCardFraudDetection/README.md

 Update (03/05/2021)
 A simulator for transaction data has been released as part of the practical handbook on Machine Learning for Credit Card Fraud Detection - https://fraud-detection-handbook.github.io/fraud-detection-handbook/Chapter_3_GettingStarted/SimulatedDataset.html.
 We invite all practitioners interested in fraud detection datasets to also check out this data simulator, and the methodologies for credit card fraud detection presented in the book.

+# Credit Card Fraud Detection
+This code implements a logistic regression model to detect fraudulent credit card transactions.

+# Dataset
+The code uses the Kaggle Credit Card Fraud Detection dataset, which contains 284,807 transactions made by European cardholders in September 2013.
+The dataset is highly unbalanced, with only 492 frauds out of 284,807 transactions.

+# Preprocessing
+The code first preprocesses the data by removing the Class column and then randomly sampling 30 fraudulent transactions to balance the dataset.

+# Training and Evaluation
+The code then splits the data into a training set and a test set.
+The training set is used to fit the logistic regression model, and the test set is used to evaluate the model.

+The logistic regression model is fitted using the fit() method.
+The accuracy of the model is evaluated using the accuracy_score() method.

+# Results
+The logistic regression model achieves an accuracy of 99.3% on the training set and 92.4% on the test set.